Updated: Mar 18

 Kapha Body Type

 However, Kapha can increase through excessive sweet, salty, and alkaline foods and heavy, oily, or fatty foods.
-Also, through a sedentary lifestyle, lack of exercise, and excessive daydreaming puts Kapha in imbalance.
-Whereas Vata increases with age, Kapha is mainly associated with childhood, the morning and early part of the evening.
+Also, a sedentary lifestyle, lack of exercise, and excessive daydreaming put Kapha in imbalance.
+Whereas Vata increases with age, Kapha is mainly associated with childhood, the morning and the early part of the evening.
 Kapha governs the winter, but also early spring.

 When Kapha gets vitiated or corrupted, a Kapha dosha person may feel drowsy, sleepy, and has a sweet taste in the mouth.
 They are also inclined to feel cold quickly, have an itchy throat, excessive salivation, heaviness in the body, whiteness in eyes, urine and faeces, mental and physical weariness, inertness, to feeling depressed (as we are not living in challenging times enough)!
 So if you have Kapha in yourself, you might feel this tiny bit more down this winter, but you can try to bring Kapha back into balance.

 Our whole skin and mucous lining are associated with Kapha.
-Kapha is in the chest, throat and upper body, and the pancreas.
-The primary physical site is in the stomach and in the middle body where fat accumulates, lymph and fat tissues.
-Sense organs are taste and smell, the nose, and tongue.
+Kapha is in the chest, throat and upper body, and pancreas.
+The primary physical site is in the stomach and in the middle body, where fat accumulates, lymph and fat tissues.
+Sense organs are taste and smell, the nose and the tongue.
 The motor organs are the urinal-genital and excretory organs.

 Kapha endows us with emotion and feeling (love, caring, devotion and faith) and allows us to retain what we have achieved through our efforts.

 A sattvic (balanced) Kapha displays virtues, such as love, devotion, and faith.
-Also, is content, and presents a comforting presence.
+Also, it is content and presents a comforting presence.
 Balanced Kaphas are steady, patient, fair, balanced, loyal, forgiving, nurturing and supportive.

 A rajasic (overactive) Kapha is preoccupied with the acquisition and accumulation of material things.
 Also, a rajasic Kapha dominates, is controlling, greedy and materialistic, constantly seeking wealth and cares only for his position and image.